Summer is right around the corner. This means vacation may be on your mind.

 The great thing about traveling with a group is that you can split costs and responsibilities.
 Definitely take advantage of this when planning your group getaway.

 For example, you can split Uber rides through the app, split up the cost of groceries, and use group discounts or Groupons for activities and outings.
 Depending on the size of your group, you may be able to spend less by renting a villa for the week instead of separate hotel rooms.
-You can also transfer money to pay each other easily with the Pay Friends payment app feature connected to your Chime Spending Account.
+You can also transfer money to pay each other easily with the Pay Anyone payment app feature connected to your Chime Checking Account.

 For supplies, be sure to ask around to see if anyone in the group has the item before you purchase it.
 For example, someone can bring a cooler if you’re planning a road trip or camping getaway, whereas you can all bring some snacks to share.